Strict Liability onDog Owners

 (c) Subdivision (b) shall not apply in any case where the victim of the bite or bites was not a party to, nor a participant in, nor suspected to be a party to or a participant in, the act or acts that prompted the use of the dog in the military or police work.

-The statute makes the dog owner 100% responsible 100% of the time, hence, there is no tense litigation process.
+This statute makes the dog owner 100% responsible 100% of the time, so there is no tense litigation process.
 This is especially helpful because most dog bite instances include family and close friends.

 - The person who the dog bit was a trespasser.
 The law states that if any person was on the property of another without permission, express or implied, then such a person is a trespasser.
 If a dog bites a trespasser, the owner is not held liable under the strict liability rule.